grnt7/ReactBootstrap1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Bootstrap Components that were used included Slider.
+Created Responsive website following tutorial using React Js and Bootstrap 5.
+Bootstrap components used include Navbar and Slider.

 ## Available Scripts